John-Embate/Interest_Rates_Forecaster_DeFi/README.md

 # Interest Rates Forecaster for DeFi

-## Overview
+## Project Overview
-"Interest_Rates_Forecaster_DeFi" is a machine learning project aimed at predicting interest rates in Decentralized Finance (DeFi) platforms, focusing on Compound V2.
-Utilizing historical data, the project develops predictive models to forecast supply and borrow interest rates, enabling better financial decision-making in the DeFi ecosystem.
+This project aims to forecast interest rates in the decentralized finance (DeFi) sector, focusing on predicting supply and borrow rates on Compound V2.
+It leverages deep learning models to analyze historical interest rate data and provide accurate forecasts.

+## Objectives
+- To provide accurate predictions of supply and borrow rates in the DeFi market.
+- To assist investors and financial analysts in making informed decisions.
+- To explore the potential of machine learning in understanding DeFi market dynamics.

-## Features
+## Potential Use Cases
+- Investment strategy optimization in the DeFi space.
+- Risk assessment and management for DeFi lending and borrowing.
+- Financial planning and advisory services.

+## Technologies and Frameworks Used
+- Gizatech Orion and Action SDK for model development and deployment.
+- Gizatech Dataset Loaders for data preprocessing.
-- Time-series analysis for interest rate prediction.
+- Giza Transpiler for model conversion.
+- PyTorch for deep learning model development.
-- Utilizes PyTorch for model development and ONNX for model serialization.
+- Scikit-learn for data preprocessing and model evaluation.
-- Employs advanced feature engineering techniques to enhance model accuracy.
+- Matplotlib and Seaborn for data visualization.